Spain and Portugal risk early exits at Euro 2020, rainbow row overshadows Germany game - RFI

 Paris (AFP)

-That is unthinkable for the Germans, who beat Cristiano Ronaldo's Portugal 4-2 at the weekend to kickstart their campaign but could be without Thomas Mueller due to a knee injury.
+That is unthinkable for Germany, who beat Cristiano Ronaldo's Portugal 4-2 at the weekend to kickstart their campaign but could be without Thomas Mueller due to a knee injury.

+The build-up to the Group F match has been overshadowed by the fallout from UEFA's decision to block plans by Munich authorities to light the stadium in rainbow colours.

-UEFA refused "given the political context of the request", but Munich Mayor Dieter Reiter called the decision "shameful" and announced plans to decorate other city landmarks in rainbow colours instead.#photo1
+UEFA refused "given the political context of the request".
+Munich's mayor Dieter Reiter called the decision "shameful" and announced plans to decorate other city landmarks in rainbow colours instead.#photo1

+Rainbow flags will fly at the town hall and a huge wind turbine close to the stadium and the city's 291-metre (955-foot) Olympic Tower will be lit up as well.

+On Wednesday, German Foreign Minister Heiko Maas also criticised UEFA for its decision, even though he agreed that "the football pitch is not about politics".

 On the field in the same Group F, World Cup holders France take on Portugal in Budapest, where the reigning European champions are in danger.